Toto Tvalavadze

 The CLI is the control surface, but the daemon does the real work.
 Indexing, search, and graph features depend on the daemon staying alive, so the typical flow is to initialize once and let the service run in the background.

-• arrowhead (CLI) bootstraps the vault, manages the daemon (arrowhead index start/status/autostart), and provides search, graph, and CRUD commands.
+• arrowhead (CLI) bootstraps Obsidian vaults or generic Markdown workspaces, manages the daemon (arrowhead index start/status/autostart), and provides search, workspace, context, metric, graph, and CRUD commands.

-• arrowheadd (daemon) watches the vault, streams changes into the SQLite + FTS5 + vector indexes, and exposes health/status endpoints.
+• arrowheadd (daemon) watches the vault, streams changes into the SQLite + FTS5 + vector indexes, and writes status/log files agents can inspect while it starts.

-• Hybrid ranking combines boolean operators, field filters, semantic similarity, and per-result explanations to show why a note surfaced.
+• Hybrid ranking combines boolean operators, field filters, date filters, semantic similarity, and per-result explanations to show why a note surfaced.

 The stack is intentionally pragmatic: Rust for speed and safety, SQLite for portability, fastembed embeddings stored with the index. arrowhead init seeds configuration, starts the daemon, and can register launchd/systemd autostart so indexing stays on even after reboot.
-CLI searches and MCP calls read directly from the hot index maintained by the daemon.
+Obsidian settings remain the preferred source of vault conventions, but non-Obsidian Markdown folders can use .arrowhead/workspace.toml for attachments, ignored folders, daily-note formats, and link style.
+Embeddings can also be disabled with --fts-only when a lighter full-text-only setup makes more sense.

 Why it exists

 Plaintext Commons treats files—not apps—as the durable layer for long-term knowledge work.
 Arrowhead is the search, discovery, and automation engine for that vision.
 It gives me confidence that vaults stay queryable, linkable, and agent-friendly without handing control to a silo.
-Whether I am debugging code, revisiting research threads, or asking Claude to draft a change, Arrowhead keeps the raw materials close while letting assistants do meaningful work.
+Whether I am debugging code, revisiting research threads, checking metric trends, or asking an agent to draft a change, Arrowhead keeps the raw materials close while letting assistants do meaningful work.

 Arrowhead also absorbs the ingest and transcription ambitions that started with Soma.
 Analog note capture will migrate here—paired with a dedicated helper tool once the ergonomics are nailed—so a single system handles vault search and the bridges back to paper.